-No IPO may be purchased and no Private Placement of Securities may be purchased or sold for any Affiliated Account, except with the prior, express written approval of (i) the CCO or designee; or (ii) where such Access Person is the CCO, the prior written approval of a member of Senior Management.
+No IPO or Private Placement may be purchased or sold for any Affiliated Account, except with the prior, express written approval of (i) the CCO or designee; or (ii) where such Access Person is the CCO, the prior written approval of the Chief Legal Officer.
 Requests to make such investments shall be made through the Firm's automated compliance system.
 A record of such approval (or denial), and a brief description of the reasoning supporting such decision will be maintained in accordance with the recordkeeping requirements of the Advisers Act and the Company Act.

-3. Trades by OFS Fund Directors
+3. Trades by OFS Funds Directors

-OFS Fund Directors are prohibited from trading any OFS Fund Portfolio Security.
+OFS Funds Directors are prohibited from trading any OFS Funds Portfolio Security.

-4. Trades of OFS Fund Securities or CMCT
+4. Trades of OFS Funds Securities, CMCT, or other Affiliated Securities